 When he is under less pressure, Phillips looks to assist with wider combinations.
 Here, he receives from the full-backs before playing first-time passes through the inside channels.
 Fluid movements ahead of the ball, from either the attacking midfielders or wide forwards, give him options when doing so.
 The width of their full-backs also gives Phillips the opportunity to withdraw into or alongside the central defenders to receive the ball.

 Bielsa's favoured wider combinations tempted pressure from opposing attacking players.
 In this situation, Phillips looked to take up positions from where he could support the ball without sacrificing his ability to receive.
-Should that pressure increase, Phillips' ability to combine in tight spaces helps the team progress from their defensive half.
-His one-twos and third-man runs around the Leeds full-backs also prove valuable here.
+Should that pressure increase, Phillips' ability to combine in tight spaces helped the team progress from their defensive half.
+His one-twos and third-man runs around the Leeds full-backs also proved valuable here.

 When Bielsa instead used a 3-3-1-3 shape, Phillips featured either as their most withdrawn midfielder or as the central defender in their back three (below).
-From there, he excels in breaking lines from deep positions and into his attacking teammates.
-If opponents change their pressing strategy to adjust to that, Phillips' versatility means his play from central defence instead focuses on initiating the wider combinations mentioned above.
+From there, he excelled in breaking lines from deep positions to find his attacking teammates.
+If opponents changed their pressing strategy to adjust to that, Phillips' versatility meant his play from central defence instead focused on initiating the wider combinations mentioned above.

 Off the ball, his aerial ability is more intensely tested when playing in the back three.
 Here, he prioritises covering his midfield and delaying attacks over committing to challenges against fast or strong forwards.

-Phillips has been a vital part of the Leeds team since his ascension to the first team six seasons ago.
-His qualities and his form, both at club and international level, suggest there may be a bigger move to come further down the line.
+Phillips was a vital part of the Leeds team since his ascension to the first team back in 2015.
+His qualities and his form, both at club and international level, have meant he has now outgrown his boyhood club.

 To learn more about football tactics and gain insights from coaches at the top of the game, visit CV Academy.